sagemath/trac_to_gh/Issue 8664.md

 # Issue 8664: upgrade sage's mpir spkg to version 2.0.0

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8664

 Original creator: was